UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Compiling_Your_Code.md

 ## Available compilers

-The following compilers are available and supported on Legion:
+The following compilers are available and supported on our clusters:

   - Intel C, C++ and Fortran
   - GNU C, C++ and Fortran